EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 >
 > (*Hint:* You may find equation (A.3) useful.)

+One edge in the subproblem graph means one reference, so the total number of references equals to the number of edges in the subproblem graph, which, according to exercise 15.2-4, is ($n^3$ - *n*) / 3.

 ##### 15.2-6

 > Show that a full parenthesization of an *n*-element expression has exactly *n* - 1 pairs of parentheses.